TerrifiedBug/esp32-prometheus-hcsr501/README.md

 - `GET /metrics` - Prometheus metrics endpoint
 - `GET /health` - JSON health check endpoint

-## Troubleshooting

-### WiFi Connection Issues

-- Verify SSID and password are correct
-- Check if your network supports 2.4GHz (ESP32 doesn't support 5GHz)
-- Ensure the ESP32 is within range of your WiFi router

-### PIR Sensor Not Working

-- Check wiring connections
-- Verify power supply (3.3V or 5V depending on your PIR module)
-- Allow 1-2 minutes for PIR sensor calibration after power-on
-- Adjust sensitivity potentiometer on the PIR module if needed

-### Serial Monitor Shows No Output

-- Check baud rate is set to 115200
-- Verify correct COM port is selected
-- Try pressing the reset button on ESP32

 ## Contributing

 1. Fork the repository